Get insights and debugging data for logic apps by using Azure Monitor logs

 Any newly added tracked properties might take 10-15 minutes before they appear first time.
 Learn how to add tracked properties to your logic app.

-Resubmit: You can resubmit one or more logic app runs that failed, succeeded, or are still running.
-Select the checkboxes for the runs that you want to resubmit, and choose Resubmit.
+Resubmit: You can resubmit one or more logic apps runs that failed, succeeded, or are still running.
+Select the check boxes for the runs that you want to resubmit, and then select Resubmit.

-To filter these results, you can perform both client-side and server-side filtering.
+To filter your results, you can perform both client-side and server-side filtering.

-Client-side filter: For each column, choose the filters that you want.
-Here are some examples:
+Client-side filter: For each column, select the filters that you want, for example:

-To view all the actions and their details for a specific run, select a row for a logic app run.
+To view all the actions and their details for a specific run, select the row for a logic app run.

-Here is an example that shows all the actions for a specific logic app run:
+Here is an example that shows all the actions and triggers for a specific logic app run:

-On any results page, to view the query behind the results or to see all results, choose See All, which opens the Log Search page.
+On any results page, to view the query behind the results or to see all the results, select See All, which opens the Logs page.

-- To view the query results in a table, choose Table.
+To view the query results in a table, select Table.